 11 Things You Need To Know About Legendary Paranormal Investigators Ed and Lorraine Warren

-Legendary paranormal investigators Ed and Lorraine Warren are the focus of the all-new documentary Devil’s Road: The True Story of Ed and Lorraine Warren, premiering this Labor Day.
-Their work has inspired Hollywood blockbusters, but how much do you really know about the couple and the infamous hauntings they investigated?
+Legendary paranormal investigators Ed and Lorraine Warren’s work inspired Hollywood blockbusters, but how much do you really know about the couple and the infamous hauntings they investigated?

 1. Ed and Lorraine Warren’s paranormal investigations served as the inspiration behind one of the most iconic horror movie franchises: The Conjuring series.